yegorsokolov/MT5/README.md

 up to the user to verify performance using additional backtests and forward testing within MetaTrader 5 before deploying to a live environment.

+## Meta-learning with MAML

+`meta_train_nn.py` trains the transformer model across multiple symbols using Model-Agnostic Meta-Learning (MAML).
+The resulting initialisation is saved to `models/meta_transformer.pth`.
+Enable it by setting `use_meta_model: true` in `config.yaml`; `generate_signals.py` will load the weights and blend the meta-model's probabilities with any other ensemble members.
+During evaluation on an unseen symbol the script fine-tunes the meta-trained weights on a small subset before producing signals, controlled by `finetune_steps`.

+Key configuration options:

+* `meta_epochs` – outer-loop epochs.
+* `meta_batch_size` – number of symbols per meta-batch.
+* `inner_lr` – inner-loop learning rate.
+* `inner_steps` – gradient steps during adaptation.
+* `finetune_steps` – steps used when adapting to a new symbol.
+* `use_meta_model` – include the meta-trained transformer during signal generation.

+A tiny example dataset is provided at `tests/sample_meta.csv` for quick testing of the meta-training workflow.

 ## Effect of Feature Scaling

 The configuration file now includes a `use_scaler` flag to toggle a